nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_METHODS_SPREAD.md

 ![](./images/carlot.png)

 Since you just need the values of each object, you can use the `Object.values()` method.
-Here where you would start.
+Here is how you would start.

 1. Iterate the array of cars with `forEach()`.
 1. Use `Object.values()` to iterate the values of each car.